anacierdem/libdragon-docker/README.md

 Keep in mind that `--` is necessary for actual arguments to make.

 The same docker container (with the default name of libdragon) will be used for all global `libdragon start`s.
-Successive commands will remove the old container and you will lose any changes in the container outside your working directory.
+Successive `start`/`stop` actions will remove the old container and you will lose any changes in the container outside your working directory.
 So **BE CAREFUL** containers are temporary assets in this context.
 See [Invoking libdragon](#Invoking-libdragon) for more details on available actions.

 ### ROM byte order

-To use the toolchain's host make command with byte swap enabled, include the `--byte-swap` flag;
+To use the toolchain's host `make` action with byte swap enabled, include the `--byte-swap` flag;

     libdragon --byte-swap make